Skip to main content

 Bash

-List all Python files in my project directory
+List all Python files modified this week in my project.

 Bash

-3. Find users who signed up this week
+Count how many users signed up this month.

 Bash